mackeylab/bids_ppc_scripts/README.md

 - Pulling a subset of MRIQC metrics

 ## Using the data
-Read the `README` and `CHANGES` at the top-level of the BIDS dataset!
+Please read the `README` and `CHANGES` at the top-level of the BIDS dataset!